vczh/tinymoe/README.md

 ###English-like programming language
 ######with dynamic typing, multiple dispatching and build-in continuation

-Here are two samples to introduce this language:
+Here are several samples to introduce this language:

 ####Hello world